 High blood sugar levels can be a serious health issue, but luckily there are many powerful foods that can help you lower your blood sugar levels quickly and efficiently.
 Whole wheat bread, fruits, sweet potatoes, oats, nuts, legumes, garlic, fatty fish, spinach, avocado, eggs, broccoli and Greek yogurt are all excellent choices for helping to balance your blood sugar levels.
 Whole wheat bread is a great source of fiber and protein, two nutrients that help promote healthy blood sugar levels.
 Oats are also rich in soluble fiber and can be used in many recipes as a grain option with more fiber and protein than traditional flours.

-And more specifically, they offer a good amount of soluble fiber (such as oats) and resistant starch.
-Both types of carbohydrates take longer to digest and therefore help promote more stable blood sugar levels.
-Fatty fish (such as salmon) and eggs are rich in vitamins, minerals and antioxidants, and also provide a source of quality protein and fat.
-Both proteins and fats help to dampen the body's response to blood sugar after eating and stimulate the stability of.
+Beans are high in fiber and protein and offer a good amount of soluble fiber and resistant starch.
+Both types of carbohydrates take longer to digest and help promote more stable blood sugar levels.
+Fatty fish such as salmon and eggs are rich in vitamins, minerals and antioxidants and provide a source of quality protein and fat.
+Both proteins and fats help to dampen the body's response to blood sugar after eating and stimulate the stability of insulin.

 Spinach is high in amino acids and has 5 grams of protein per cup.
 It is also a rich source of minerals such as calcium, magnesium and potassium which lower blood pressure levels, as well as being a good source of fiber to help lower blood sugar.
 Avocado is a great addition to your diet when used sparingly instead of processed fats.
 It can be added to smoothies for a creamy texture, salads, tortillas or instead of mayonnaise or cheese.